Qalisa/IaC/README.md

 - Launch VSCode Task `1.
 Install kubespray requirements`
 - Launch VSCode Task `2.
 Install Ansible dev-tools`
 - Launch VSCode Task `3a. ⛏ Install Ansible requirements`
+- Create a `./.ansible-vault-pw` file, containing a password to secure all the secrets related to this stack within ansible vault technology
 - Define `./ansible/inventories/group_vars/all/vault` passwords and tokens as defined in `./ansible/inventories/group_vars/all/vars`
-- Encrypt `./ansible/inventories/group_vars/all/vault` using `ansible-vault encrypt ansible/inventories/production/group_vars/all/vault`
+- Encrypt `./ansible/inventories/group_vars/all/vault` using VSCode Task `🔒 Update Ansible's encrypted vault`
-- Fill `./ansible-vault-pw` file with previously set encrypting password
+- Launch VSCode Task `🚀 Install whole site !`
   - Optional: You might want to opt-out of certain services by commenting roles within `./ansible/playbooks/site.yml`
-- Launch VSCode Task `🚀 Install whole site !`

 ### How to upgrade from latest kubespray
 - Launch VSCode Task `⛏🔄 Upgrade Ansible requirements`